 Cysteine is an amino acid which you get in protein sources from the food you eat.

-As one of the “semi-essential” amino acids, it’s important for life in many of your body’s normal metabolic functions. and it’s known as a semi-essential amino acid because your body can produce if from other amino acids.
+As one of the “semi-essential” amino acids, it’s important for life in many of your body’s normal metabolic functions.
+It’s known as a semi-essential amino acid because your body can produce if from other amino acids.

-When it comes to hangovers, NAC has received a lot of attention because it’s also the precursor to one of your body’s most powerful antioxidant – glutathione.
+When it comes to hangovers, NAC has received a lot of attention.
+This is because it’s the precursor to one of your body’s most powerful antioxidant – glutathione.

 In fact, it’s so powerful that emergency departments all over the world use infusions of NAC to prevent liver failure after paracetamol overdose.